Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 Luckily, the Vanguard Wellington fees have always been reasonable.

-The same fund but for Admiral shares requires a minimum investment of $50,000 and charges a lower expense ratio of 0.17%.
+The Vanguard Wellington fund investor shares mean you need a minimum of $3,000 to invest at an expense ratio of 0.24%.
+The same fund but for Admiral shares requires a minimum investment of $50,000 and a lower expense ratio of 0.16%.

 Who Are the Ideal Customers of the Vanguard Wellington Fund?